PathSpot sells a scanner that fact checks your handwashing efficacy – TechCrunch

 PathSpot sells a scanner that mounts on a wall next to handwashing sinks.
 An individual can come to the hand hygiene machine, place their hands in it and get a green or red light depending on if their hands are clean.

 Technology-wise, the company does not compete with Purell, but instead fact checks it to an extent.
 PathSpot uses visible light fluorescent spectral imaging to identify specific contaminants on someone’s hand that can carry bacteria and potentially make them sick.
-It shines a specific wavelength onto the hand and begins “autocorrecting” contaminants on the hand.
-Autocorrecting means that PathSpot sends an image through a series of filters and algorithms to identify if unwanted contaminants are present.
+It shines a specific wavelength onto the hand, takes an image, and sends that image through a series of filters and algorithms to identify if unwanted contaminants are present.

 Schindler says that the scanner takes less than two seconds to do a whole scan of someone’s hands.